TeamSPoon/pfc/README.md

 ```

 we may or may not get the desired result.
-This rule will in fact maintain the constraint that the database have at most one **at/2 **assertion for a given object, but whether the one kept is the old or the new depends on the particular search strategy being used by _Pfc_In fact, under the current default strategy, the new assertion will be the one retracted.
+This rule will in fact maintain the constraint that the database have at most one **2** assertion for a given object, but whether the one kept is the old or the new depends on the particular search strategy being used by _Pfc_In fact, under the current default strategy, the new assertion will be the one retracted.

 We can achieve the desired result with the following rule: